fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 );
 ```

-Now let's move on to the _TextField_ component.
-It uses an intersection of SemanticUI's _InputProps_ and a type that consists of a string label and an optional error message as props.
-From the props <i>name</i>, _label_, _placeholder_ and _errorMessage_ are destructured into variables and used within the component.
-The component renders a SemanticUI form field with the given label and a Formik _Field_, to which <i>name</i>, _placeholder_ and a function component are given as props.
-The function component used as props is _TextInput_, which we have created ourselves.
-If the _errorMessage_ prop is truthy, then we will render the error message below the input element.
+Now let's move on to the <i>TextField</i> component.
+It uses an intersection of SemanticUI's <i>InputProps</i> and a type that consists of a string label and an optional error message as props.
+From the props <i>name</i>, <i>label</i>, <i>placeholder</i> and <i>errorMessage</i> are destructured into variables and used within the component.
+The component renders a SemanticUI [Form.Field](https://react.semantic-ui.com/collections/form/) with the given label and a Formik [Field](https://jaredpalmer.com/formik/docs/api/field), to which <i>name</i>, <i>placeholder</i> and a function component are given as props.
+The function component used as props is <i>TextInput</i>, which we have created ourselves.
+If the <i>errorMessage</i> prop is truthy, then we will render the error message below the input element.

 ```jsx
 export const TextField: React.FC<InputProps & {